davxy/jam-conformance/scripts/README.md

 or scenarios by using the following parameters:

-- `--profile`: defines the possible operations to include in a work-package to be executed by the Bootstrap service during block authoring.
-One of the possible instructions is the creation of instances of the Fuzzy service.
+- `--profile`: defines the possible operations to include in a work-package to be executed by the *Bootstrap* service during block authoring.
+One of the possible instructions is the creation of instances of the *Fuzzy* service.
-- `--fuzzy-profile`: defines the possible operations to include in a work-package to be executed by the Fuzzy service during block authoring.
+- `--fuzzy-profile`: defines the possible operations to include in a work-package to be executed by the *Fuzzy* service during block authoring.
 Only active if `--profile` is set to `fuzzy`.
-- `--max-mutations` and `--mutation-ratio`: can be used to allow the Fuzzer to try to import mutations (ie variations) of known good block. `--mutation-ratio` is only active if `--max-mutations > 0`.
+- `--max-mutations` and `--mutation-ratio`: can be used to allow the Fuzzer to try to import mutations (i.e. variations) of known good block. `--mutation-ratio` is only active if `--max-mutations > 0`.

 Other parameters can also be changed by using environment variables: